-This Quarterly Report on Form 10-Q is for the quarter ended September 30, 2022.
+This Quarterly Report on Form 10-Q is for the quarter ended March 31, 2023.
 In this Quarterly Report, "we," "us," "our" and the "Trust" refer to Universal Health Realty Income Trust and its subsidiaries.

 As disclosed in this Quarterly Report, including in Note 2 to the condensed consolidated financial statements-Relationship with Universal Health Services, Inc. ("UHS") and Related Party Transactions, a wholly-owned subsidiary of UHS (UHS of Delaware, Inc.) serves as our Advisor pursuant to the terms of an annually renewable Advisory Agreement dated December 24, 1986, and as amended and restated as of January 1, 2019.
 The Advisory Agreement expires on December 31 of each year, however, it is renewable by us, subject to a determination by our Trustees who are unaffiliated with UHS, that the Advisor's performance has been satisfactory.
-The Advisory Agreement was renewed for 2022 with the same terms as the Advisory Agreement in place during 2021 and 2020.
-Our officers are all employees of UHS through its wholly-owned subsidiary, UHS of Delaware, Inc. In addition, five of our hospital facilities are leased to wholly-owned subsidiaries of UHS, one of our hospital facilities is leased to a joint venture between a wholly-owned subsidiary of UHS and a third party, and subsidiaries of UHS are tenants of twenty medical office or general office buildings (one of which is currently under construction) or free-standing emergency departments, that are either wholly or jointly-owned by us.
+The Advisory Agreement was renewed for 2023 with the same terms as the Advisory Agreement in place during 2022 and 2021.
+Our officers are all employees of UHS through its wholly-owned subsidiary, UHS of Delaware, Inc. In addition, five of our hospital facilities are leased to wholly-owned subsidiaries of UHS, one of our hospital facilities is leased to a joint venture between a wholly-owned subsidiary of UHS and a third party, and subsidiaries of UHS are tenants of twenty medical office or general office buildings (including one newly constructed medical office building that was substantially completed during the first quarter of 2023) or free-standing emergency departments, that are either wholly or jointly-owned by us.
 Any reference to "UHS" or "UHS facilities" in this report is referring to Universal Health Services, Inc.'s subsidiaries, including UHS of Delaware, Inc.

 In this Quarterly Report, the term "revenues" does not include the revenues of the unconsolidated limited liability companies ("LLCs") in which we have various non-controlling equity interests ranging from 33% to 95%.
-As of September 30, 2022, we had investments in four jointly-owned LLCs/LPs.
+As of March 31, 2023, we had investments in four jointly-owned LLCs/LPs.
 We currently account for our share of the income/loss from these investments by the equity method (see Note 5 to the condensed consolidated financial statements included herein).